 - It helps traffic.
 The data we do have shows that lane splitting helps to alleviate road traffic by 40%.
 This should be a good sign for all drivers.

 What To Do

 If you or someone you love is suffering from an injury caused by a motorcycle accident, our Los Angeles Motorcycle Accident Attorneys are here to help you feel protected and represented.
-Many insurance companies are quick to place the blame on motorcyclists because they are the riskier vehicle, but we know better.
-Call 310-997-0904 or click here to share your story with our professional staff the Law Offices of Howard Craig Kornberg in Los Angeles today.
+Many insurance companies are quick to place the blame on motorcyclists because they are riskier vehicles, but we know better.
+Call 310-997-0904 or click here to share your story with our professional staff at the Law Offices of Howard Craig Kornberg today.